aduros/lintgpt/README.md

 }
 ```

-Using `lintgpt` can catch logic errors that are difficult to detect with other tools:
+Using `lintgpt` can understand intent and catch logic errors that are difficult to detect with other tools:

 ```
 $ npx lintgpt user.ts

 ✘ getLastName method returns firstName instead of lastName

-    problem.ts:10:12
+    user.ts:10:12
       10 │     return this.firstName
          │            ~~~~~~~~~~~~~~

 ✘ getFullName method does not include a space between firstName and lastName

-    problem.ts:14:12
+    user.ts:14:12
       14 │     return this.firstName + this.lastName
          │            ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ✘ isLegalDrinkingAge method checks if age is greater than 10, not the legal drinking age in most countries

-    problem.ts:18:23
+    user.ts:18:23
       18 │     return this.age > 10
          │                       ~~

-Found 3 problems in problem.ts.
+Found 3 problems in user.ts.
 ```

 You can even pass `--fix` to automatically apply suggested changes to your files.